telerik/teststudio-docs/docs-teststudiodev/features/recorder/translators.md

 * Translators are extensions that open up an element to work with Test Studio Dev.
 * A translator describes the actions of an element that can be automated and verifications that can be performed.
 * Translators allow interaction with the Test Studio Dev user interface including the <a href="/features/recorder/highlighting-elements" target="_blank">Elements Menu</a> and <a href="/features/elements-explorer/overview" target="_blank">Elements Explorer</a>.
-* Test Studio Dev ships with basic translators for HTML, Silverlight and WPF, and translators built specifically for Telerik AJAX and Silverlight RadControls, KendoUI for jQuery and KendoUI for Angular.
+* Test Studio Dev ships with basic translators for HTML, Silverlight and WPF, and translators built specifically for __Telerik AJAX and Silverlight RadControls, KendoUI for jQuery and KendoUI for Angular, Blazor__.
 * Test Studio Dev was built with extensibility in mind, so as additional controls become available, new translators can be plugged in.
 * Telerik is committed to maintaining translators in step with Telerik controls changes, so you can expect the translators to always be up-to-date.